sulu/sulu-docs/book/creating-a-basic-website/index.rst

     adding-localizations

-At first we'll have another look at the content architecture on a technical level and afterwards will create stuff.
+At first we'll have another look at the content architecture on a technical level and afterwards we will create stuff.